Connect with others who understand.

 The process of diagnosing both narcolepsy and idiopathic hypersomnia is the same.

-Diagnosis of both idiopathic hypersomnia and narcolepsy usually begins with a visit to the doctor.
+Diagnosis usually begins with a visit to the doctor.
 The doctor will start by asking about your recent sleep history, as well as any symptoms you’re experiencing during the day or at night.

-Most experts in sleep medicine will also require people to keep a log of their sleep for a week or two.
-Some experts in sleep medicine will have a person wear an actigraph.
-This is a device that monitors human sleep/wake cycles to collect data about their sleep.
-It measures your movement during sleep and wake, which can indicate how much you are sleeping and the quality of the sleep you’re getting.
+Most sleep medicine specialists also require people to keep a log of their sleep for a week or two and maybe wear an actigraph.
+This device monitors sleep/wake cycles to collect data.
+It measures your movement, which can indicate the amount and quality of your sleep.

 Testing for Idiopathic Hypersomnia and Narcolepsy